 The Practice may conduct Medicines Management Reviews of medications prescribed to its patients.
 This service performs a review of prescribed medications to ensure patients receive the most appropriate, up to date and cost-effective treatments.
-The reviews are carried out by the Clinical Commissioning Group's Medicines Management Team under a Data Processing contract with the Practice.
+The reviews are carried out by the Integrated Care Boards Medicines Management Team under a Data Processing contract with the Practice.